MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/office2019/deploy.md

 After you download the Office Deployment Tool, double-click on the officedeploymenttool executable (.exe) file to extract the ODT files.
 When you are finished, you should have several files:  setup.exe and some sample configuration.xml files.
 For an Office 2019-specific sample, see [Sample configuration.xml file to use with the Office Deployment Tool](#sample-configurationxml-file-to-use-with-the-office-deployment-tool).

 The setup.exe file is the ODT and is a command-line tool that supports downloading and installing Office 2019.
-The configuration.xml files are samples file to get you started.
+The configuration.xml files are sample files to get you started.
 You use the configuration.xml file to provide settings for the ODT to use when downloading or installing Office 2019.
-The configuration.xml is a simple xml file that can be edited in any text editor, such as Notepad.
+The configuration.xml is a simple xml file that can be created and edited in any text editor, such as Notepad.
 You can name the file anything that you want, as long as it retains the xml file extension.

-## Edit the configuration.xml
+## Create the configuration.xml

-Once you have a copy of the ODT, you need to edit the configuration.xml file.
+Once you have a copy of the ODT, you need to create a configuration.xml file.
 You can create multiple configuration.xml files to be used with the ODT.
 For example, you would create a configuration.xml file to download and install the 64-bit version of Office Professional Plus 2019 in English and a different configuration.xml file to install the 32-bit version of Visio Professional 2019 in French.
 When you run the ODT from an elevated command prompt, you specify which configuration.xml file to use.

 > [!TIP]
 > Instead of using a text editor to create your configuration.xml, we recommend that you use the [Office Customization Tool (OCT)](https://config.office.com).
 The OCT provides a web-based interface for making your selections and creating your configuration.xml file to be used with the Office Deployment Tool.
 For more information, see [Overview of the Office Customization Tool](../overview-of-the-office-customization-tool-for-click-to-run.md).
 Please note that this is different than the Office Customization Tool that you might have used in the past to install volume licensed versions of Office that used Windows Installer (MSI) as the installation technology.